LHNCBC/lforms/form_definition.md

       on top of the form.
 The default is false.
     * hideCheckBoxes - a boolean that controls whether to hide checkboxes in the header section on top of the form.
 The default is false.
-    * hideUnitsColumn - a boolean that controls whether to all the Units column to be hidden from the data table.
+    * hideUnits - a boolean that controls whether to all the Units column to be hidden from the data table.
 The default is false.
     * allowMultipleEmptyRepeatingItems - a boolean that controls whether to allow more than one unused repeating item/section The default is false.